ENSTA-U2IS-AI/torch-uncertainty/README.md

 _TorchUncertainty_ is a package designed to help you leverage [uncertainty quantification techniques](https://github.com/ENSTA-U2IS-AI/awesome-uncertainty-deeplearning) and make your deep neural networks more reliable.
 It aims at being collaborative and including as many methods as possible, so reach out to add yours!

 :construction: _TorchUncertainty_ is in early development :construction: - expect changes, but reach out and contribute if you are interested in the project! **Please raise an issue if you have any bugs or difficulties and join the [discord server](https://discord.gg/HMCawt5MJu).**

+Our webpage and documentation is available here: [torch-uncertainty.github.io](https://torch-uncertainty.github.io).

 ---